Taywee/args/README.md

 There are also somewhat extensive examples below.

-You can find the complete test cases at https://github.com/Taywee/args/blob/master/test.cxx, which should very well describe the usage, as it's built to push the boundaries.
+You can find all the test cases in https://github.com/Taywee/args/tree/master/test.
+Each test is a small self-contained `.cxx` file with its own `main()`, so they double as focused usage examples.

 # What does it do?